3 years full-time (plus optional placement year)

 Choose two of the following modules:

-The focus of your final year will be your Dissertation.
-You'll work with an academic supervisor to identify and interrogate an original research question, writing up your results in a 10,000-word extended essay.
+The focus of your final year will be your 10,000-word Dissertation.
+You'll work with an academic supervisor to identify and interrogate an original research question.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.